#LogisticsAdvice

 Delivery experience plays a huge role in cross-border purchasing decisions.
 Many online shoppers will check estimated delivery times and shipping costs before completing a purchase.

-Customers in some markets prioritize speed, while others may prefer more economical shipping options, so offering a choice of delivery services can help meet different expectations and improve conversion rates.
+Customers in some markets prioritize speed, while others prefer more economical shipping options.
+Offering a choice of delivery services helps meet those different expectations and can improve conversion rates.

 Returns policies are equally important.
 Clear instructions, simple processes and transparent costs can reassure international customers who may be hesitant about ordering from overseas brands.